AlexArutiunian/book_reader_tts_silero/README.md

 # Book reader

-In this reposytory is program 'book_reader.py' - it is text to speech with [silero models](https://github.com/snakers4/silero-models).
+In this reposytory is program 'book_reader.py' - it is text to speech in russian with [silero models](https://github.com/snakers4/silero-models).

 In my opinion the best voice in russian is 'xenia'.
 So in my project I use it.